mssqlserver/redmine/README.md

 - Microsoft SQL-Server Express 2019 running on linux (this version "only" needs 2 GB RAM)
 - CMS-Plugin redmine is pre-configured to act like a real website
 - accessing the redmine-database using tools like "Microsoft SQL Server Management Studio"

-- the project contains a step-by-step-guide which lets novice docker-users run redmine on docker
+A beginners step-by-step-guide covering:
+- how to set the listening port and IP-address of your redmine-installation
+- what to do after you have installed docker to run redmine
-- documentation of how to install redmine plugins & themes you have purchased or downloaded
+- how to install redmine plugins & themes you have purchased or downloaded
+- how to access folders of redmines in order to upload/download/edit files
+- how to enlarge the diskspace afterwards if your redmine grows

 More information:
 https://hub.docker.com/r/mssqlserver/redmine